 Her pants were such an iconic part of her wardrobe because she pioneered comfort in women’s clothing and made pants a common fashion staple for women.
 A display of pants from her personal clothing collection was actually my favorite part of the exhibition.
 Hepburn seemed to be a creature of habit, and therefore, she owned many pairs of the same type of pants, which were usually beige or brown.
 From the museum and exhibition design perspective, I can see how these pants would have been a challenge.
 While immensely important to Hepburn’s style and a testament to her fierce personality, these pants are not very interesting to look at.
 The colors alone (beige and brown) don’t draw in the visitor’s eye.

 So, what did the exhibition designers do?
-They about 6 pairs of pants and put them on mannequin legs.
+They displayed 7 pairs of pants on mannequin legs that were not attached to a torso.
 Then, they set them in a variety of positions that mimicked the way that Hepburn moved.
 One pair was upside down to imitate a pose that she did during a photoshoot with LIFE magazine in 1968.
 The unique placement of these pants not only drew the visitors into the room and immediately to these objects, but it also simulated Hepburn’s personality through its movement.

 Overall, the exhibition was wonderfully done.
 Only three galleries were filled for it, but they were packed with information and anecdotes about Hepburn.
 They were set up in mostly a chronological order, so even people who were not fans of her productions would be able to see the evolution of her style.

 This exhibition is up at the Frick Pittsburgh until January 12, 2020, so if any readers find themselves in the area, I recommend checking it out!
 If you are not in the area and would like some more information on the exhibition the website is: https://www.thefrickpittsburgh.org/Exhibition-Katharine-Hepburn-Dressed-for-Stage-and-Screen